 Every year in Dusseldorf, Germany, the city swarms with yellow.
 Yellow flags, yellow banners, yellow balloons.
 The yellow indicates that you might see lots of innovative and tech people walking around, going from workshop to a presentation to an after party.
 The yellow signifies that the Startup Woche (Startup Week) has commenced!

 I was invited to lead a lightning workshop for design thinking.
 If you know me or read some of my other blog posts you’d know I love this, this is what fuels me.
-Especially when I get to share this with other cultures and nations because while I do it, I can expand my view! working with people in different countries allows me to get at least a glimpse at how they live and how they look at life.
+Especially when I get to share this with other cultures and nations because while I do it, I can expand my own view!
+Working with people in different countries allows me to get at least a glimpse of how they live and how they look at life.

-This one was a short workshop designed to make the participants aware of what design thinking is, what are the mindsets behind it, and what basic tools they can use to perform it.
+This one was a short workshop designed to make the participants aware of what design thinking is, what the mindsets behind it are, and what basic tools they can use to perform it.
 Or perform research somewhere else, for that matter!

 During the workshops, participants focused on designing a perfect wallet for their team-partners.
 We started with initial bias, explained how it works and how to get out of the funk, think more broadly.
 When going from stage to stage, the following tools were explained, performed, and supported: